OneAnon/OneChic1Dimple.me/README.md

 OneChic1Dimple

 P.S.
 Its important to always give credit where credit is due!
 Don't take credit for the work of others.
 Students!
-You can use this as a guide if it helps, but DON'T plagarize!
+You can use this as a guide if it helps, but DON'T plagiarize!